 Don’t allow time for your child to say, “I’m bored.”
 Here is a list of summer projects and great book lists to keep your child busy all summer long.

 Parent Newsletter – Thinking out of the Box

 Go to the store and pick out the perfect greeting card for a birthday, Father’s Day, or another upcoming event.
 Discuss which cards were the best, made you laugh, were mushy, etc.

 Activity to Try

 With summer quickly approaching, many families spend a good bit of time in the car.
 Find some good audiobooks to listen to as you travel.
 Stop the audio after each chapter and discuss the story.

-One way to make sure your child pays close attention is to play “Stump the Grownup.”
-During discussion time, challenge your child to try to stump you with some good questions.
-Then it is your turn, to ask your child two or three questions about the story.
+One way to ensure your child pays close attention is to play “Stump the Grownup.”
+During the discussion, challenge your child to stump you with some good questions.
+Then it is your turn to ask your child two or three questions about the story.

 Teacher Information about the Parent Newsletter